 First, the articles can be quite useful as a general introduction to an area of law which is new to you.
 They provide more in-depth information than a legal dictionary, while being nearly as accessible and easy to use.

 Second, encyclopedias are a way to find citations to cases and other useful materials on a particular issue.
-Legal encyclopedias, however, are not intended to be used as authoritative sources on the law in any area, and thus are never cited in briefs, memoranda, or scholarly papers.
+These two uses make the encyclopedias a very good place to begin major research, whether for an academic paper or a legal memorandum.
+However, the legal encyclopedias are not intended to be used as authoritative sources on the law in any area, and thus are not cited in briefs, memoranda, or scholarly papers.